jsmarier-courses/midterm-project-carolinewurster/mpad2003_midterm_carolinewurster.md

 ![](review-column-stats.png)<br>
 *Figure 2: The Review Column Stats tool, illustrating the most frequently used channels for submitting service requests.*

-__Valid:__ The status column serves as good example of a valid value set, containing only the defined categories: 'Active,' 'Resolved,' and 'Cancelled.'
+__Valid:__ The status column serves as a good example of a valid value set, containing only the defined categories: 'Active,' 'Resolved,' and 'Cancelled.'
 Each entry is accounted for, with no blank or missing values present and they all fall within the expected range.

 __Invalid:__ In the final row of data, there is a September opening date, which is technically considered invalid since this dataset is intended to reflect only service requests made throughout August.